shelby-housing/shelby-repair/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# 0-shelby
+# shelby.repair

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of 0-shelby is to …
+A site for sharing information related to the Shelby County Department of Housing’s rehabilitation program.